faidamine/RedEye-CTF-2017/Network/Handler - 70 pts/README.md

 * **Contact**: hello@faidamine.pw
 * **Description**:

-1 - Open pcap2.pcap with wireshark, use "http.request or http.response" as display filter.
+1 - Open handler.pcap with wireshark, use "http.request or http.response" as display filter.
 Save kotehok.html and the 3 javascripts files it needs: gibberish-aes.js, pbkdf2.js and sha1.js locally.
 Select either line-based text data (for html) or media type (for js files).
 You may want to save kotehok.html as index.html to save some efforts later"

 2 - Serve the files locally using a web server, then point your web browser to the html page.
 You should see a password input to enter the key and a textarea to enter plain text to be encrypted.